Polyapp-LLC/cobraFlagPrompt/README.md

 The results can be seen above (this is the code used in the example videos).

 ## Support and Issues
-Cobra Flag Prompt supports many of the different flag types (all string types, int types, uint types, booleans, and slices thereof), but Cobra also supports a number of non-standard data types like duration and custom which are not supported.
-If you want to add support for a type, please contribute!.
+Cobra Flag Prompt ought to work with all flag types supported by Cobra.
 Tests are in [cobraFlagPrompt_test.go](./cobraFlagPrompt_test.go).
 Questions?
 Leave an Issue!
 Thanks :)